How to Learn Node.js

 What Can You Do with Node.js?

-Node.js is an incredibly versatile runtime environment that lets users construct virtually any program that seeks to use the functionalities of a webpage without needing to open up a web browser.
-This is vital for many web applications, such as almost all direct messaging programs and chatbot software.
+Node.js is an incredibly versatile runtime environment that lets users construct virtually any program that uses the functionality of a webpage without needing to open a web browser.
+This is vital for many web applications, including almost all direct messaging programs and chatbot software.
 If you are designing an application and want to include a live chat feature, you will likely need to use Node.js.
 Node.js is also used for single-page web applications like Google Docs and Gmail.
-Even something as simple as including push notifications or scrolling news and weather updates in your application will require using Node.js.
+Even something as simple as including push notifications or scrolling news or weather updates in your application will require using Node.js.

 Node.js is also a vital part of making the Internet of Things possible.
-Node.js is one of the key frameworks and runtime environments that allow sensors to detect changes and stimuli and relay that information to a device connected to the internet.
+It is one of the key frameworks and runtime environments that allow sensors to detect changes and stimuli and relay that information to a device connected to the internet.
 This means that if you use the voice command on a digital assistant to tell your Bluetooth speaker system to lower its volume, you are using a program made possible thanks to Node.js.
-As this technology becomes more advanced and enters into sectors like the automotive and medical fields, skilled Node.js programmers will be able to construct complex, interconnected, potentially life-saving new technologies.
+As this technology becomes more advanced and enters sectors like automotive and healthcare, skilled Node.js programmers will be able to construct complex, interconnected, potentially life-saving new technologies.

 In-Person Node.js Training